teoak/data_analysis_workshop/README.md

 # data_analysis_workshop

 Many tools are available for data analysis and presentation, but a few stand out as they lay the ground for industry standards.
-Instant Finance Partner's Data Analysis Workshop works with SQL, Excel and Power BI to demonstrate their power in action.
+Instant Finance Partners' Data Analysis Workshop works with SQL, Excel and Power BI to demonstrate their power in action.
 The workshop starts with a basic sales database and applies the primary features of all 3 tools to gain insights from data and present their results.

-Lead Merchants Database is created to work with the reporting and analysis software.
+The Lead Merchants Database was created to work with the reporting and analysis software.
 In this workshop, the 2019 sales database of Lead Merchants is analysed; the 2020 database follows.

 Lead Merchants is a global online retailer that sells products in around 160 countries.